Prohibition: A Lesson Not Learned

 When the Speaker of the House, Sam Rayburn received the approved bill and called for a debate, a representative from New York stood and asked for an explanation of the bill's purpose.
 Mr. Rayburn replied, "I don't know.
 It has something to do with a thing called marihuana.
 I think it is a narcotic of some kind."

 This same representative again asked if the AMA supported the bill.
 A member of the committee, a future Supreme Court Justice - stood and announced that the AMA lawyer, Dr. Woodward, had approved it "one hundred percent!"
 This bald faced lie satisfied the Republicans and ended further questions.
-With no challenge from the industries that sold products derived from the cannabis plant, the Speaker called for a vote.
+With no challenge from the industries that used cannabis products, the Speaker called for a vote.

 Thus, on a hot, humid, Friday afternoon in August with not many people left on the floor, an ignorant Congress voted on the bill.